grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/github/index.md

 You can also use [variable expansion]({{< relref "../../../configure-grafana/#variable-expansion" >}}) to reference environment variables and local files in your GitHub auth configuration.

-### Refresh Token
+### Access token expiration check and configure refresh token

 > Available in Grafana v9.3 and later versions.

+> **Note:** This feature is behind the `accessTokenExpirationCheck` feature toggle.

-GitHub OAuth applications do not support refresh tokens, because the provided access token doesn't specify an expiry date.
+GitHub OAuth applications do not support refresh tokens, because the provided access tokens do not specify an expiry date.

 ### team_ids